Fox News, Dominion Voting Systems reach lawsuit settlement in high-stakes defamation case

 Dominion attorneys told reporters that Fox would pay $787.5 million to settle the lawsuit soon after Delaware Superior Court Judge Eric Davis announced that the "case has been resolved."
 Davis had brought the jury and 12 alternates back into the courtroom following a lengthy break in proceedings.

+"The truth matters," Dominion attorney Justin Nelson told reporters outside the courthouse after the judge announced the matter had been resolved.
+"Lies have consequences."

+Fox News said it is "pleased" to have settled its dispute with Dominion.

-"We are pleased to have reached a settlement of our dispute with Dominion Voting Systems.
-We acknowledge the Court's rulings finding certain claims about Dominion to be false," the network said in a statement.
+"We acknowledge the Court's rulings finding certain claims about Dominion to be false," the network said in a statement.
 "This settlement reflects FOX's continued commitment to the highest journalistic standards.
 We are hopeful that our decision to resolve this dispute with Dominion amicably, instead of the acrimony of a divisive trial, allows the country to move forward from these issues."

-Speaking to reporters outside the courthouse following the announcement that the case had been resolved, Justin Nelson, a lawyer for Dominion, said the outcome represents "accountability."

-"Today represents a ringing endorsement for truth and for democracy," Nelson said, while warning that "disinformation will not go away."

 Dominion CEO John Poulos called the settlement "historic" and thanked election officials, saying in a statement "without them there is no democracy."